header 1

 5. The members at a General Meeting shall have powers to:-

-1. Receive the reports of the Secretary General (which shall incorporate reports from Chapters) and the National Financial Secretary’s report which shall incorporate the Auditor’s Certificate.
+1. Receive the reports of the Secretary General (which shall incorporate report from Chapters) and the National Financial Secretary’s report which shall incorporate the Auditor’s Certificate.

 2. Discuss motions and resolutions submitted to it by the National Executive Committee and the Board of Trustees

-3. Take policy decisions on all matters affecting the welfare of the School and/or the Association.
+3. Take policy decisions on all matters affecting the warfare of the School and/or the Association.

 4. Elect the National Officers of the Association.